zhangyaonju/EndofSeasonPhotosynthesis/README.md

 The folder "Graph" hosts the code to generate the figures in the main text.

-The folder "Data" host the processed data used to generate the figures in the main text.
+The folder "Data" hosts the processed data used to generate the figures in the main text.

 For additional information please contact: zhangyaonju at gmail dot com